 Jewish tradition teaches us that we are partners with God in Tikkun Olam, repairing the world.
 The Social Action Committee shares opportunities with our Temple Sinai community where we partner together to help others.
 We are currently involved in many exciting projects, such as; Gleanings, A Walk for Remembrance, TANS Coat Drive and a religious school-wide drive to collect art supplies for Sunrise on Wheels, benefitting children in local hospitals waiting fortreatment.
 There are always new, exciting programs taking place.
 Please check Sinai Serves in the Scribe for more information.

-The mission of the Youth Activities Committee is to:
+The mission of the Youth Engagement Committee is to:

 - Advise and support the Youth Engagement Department in creating innovative and interactive programming that offers a wide array of choices for the youth and teens.
 Helping to ensure the programs are focused on exposing the participants to Jewish values and customs, while engaging them in are interactive and social ways.